 Please click on this link to see a copy of our existing Sports Premium Report Please click on this link for more details about Sports Premium on the Government Site.

 Since its intro in 2013, the Primary Schools Sports Premium has provided primary schools with an important funding allowance that head teachers can spend to enhance the quality of physical education and sport for younger children.
-This funding was put in place in acknowledgment of the favorable effect that exercise has on a child’s advancement, with the aim of embedding good physical habits early on and defending against a future inactive way of life in Kidderminster and West Midlands.
+This funding was put in location in acknowledgment of the favorable effect that exercise has on a child’s advancement, with the aim of embedding good physical routines early on and guarding against a future inactive way of life in Kidderminster and West Midlands.

 Why you should choose Sports Premium Allocations

 Our work considers the requirements of the school, the abilities of the mentor staff and extremely importantly the large and differed requirements of the pupils.
 Through engaging with our support providing School’s have access to a School Sport Network which includes the Headteachers Alliance and the School Sport Collaboration Network.

 We also deliver a yearly Kidderminster School Sports Conference for the benefit of teachers, the occasion is designed to support schools in establishing high quality PE, sport and exercise uses in schools.
 Student Premium is additional funding, from the Government, provided to schools for supporting more pupils from low earnings families to guarantee they benefit from the same chances as all other children.
 There are different classifications of children that receive pupil premium: Children who are or have actually been qualified free of charge school meals (FSM) over the last six years (Ever 6) Cared for children Armed forces children (Ever 5) Children who have actually been embraced from care under the Adoption Children Act 2002 Children who have actually left care under an Unique Guardianship or House Order It is for schools to decide how the Student Premium is spent, since they are best positioned to evaluate what additional provision needs to be made for the specific pupils for whom they are responsible.